 The IFC is a comprehensive, stand-alone model code that regulates minimum fire safety requirements for new and existing buildings, facilities, storage and processes.
-The IFC addresses fire prevention, fire protection, life safety and safe storage and use of hazardous materials in new and existing buildings, facilities and processes.
-The IFC provides a total approach of controlling hazards in all buildings and sites, regardless of the hazard being indoors or outdoors.
+The IFC addresses fire prevention, fire protection, life safety and the storage and use of hazardous materials in new and existing buildings, facilities and processes.
+The IFC provides a total approach of mitigating hazards in all buildings and sites, regardless of the hazard being indoors or outdoors.

-The IFC is a design document.
+The IFC contains criteria for design, construction and maintenance.
 For example, before one constructs a building, the site must be provided with an adequate water supply for fire-fighting operations and a means of building access for emergency responders in the event of a medical emergency, fire or natural or technological disaster.
-Depending on the building's occupancy and uses, the IFC regulates the various hazards that may be housed within the building, including refrigeration systems, application of flammable finishes, fueling of motor vehicles, high-piled combustible storage and the storage and use of hazardous materials.
+Depending on the building's occupancy and uses, the IFC regulates the various hazards that may be housed within the building, including refrigeration systems, application of flammable finishes, fueling of motor vehicles, storage of high-piled combustible materials and storage and use of hazardous materials.
 The IFC sets forth minimum requirements for these and other hazards and contains requirements for maintaining the life safety of building occupants, the protection of emergency responders, and to limit the damage to a building and its contents as the result of a fire, explosion or unauthorized hazardous material discharge.